Watch the sun’s shift on your horizon | EarthSky.org

 2) your latitude

-The sun’s movement along your horizon – at sunrise or sunset – is the most perceptible around the equinoxes and the least perceptible around the solstices.
+The sun’s movement along your horizon – at sunrise or sunset – is most perceptible around the equinoxes and least perceptible around the solstices.

 Also, the sun’s daily change of position along the horizon is greater the farther north or south you are from Earth’s equator.